cpausmit/Config/backup/README.rst

 Excluding Directories
 .....................

 It is sometimes useful to be able to exclude certain directories from the backup.
 A typical example would be your dropbox folder that could be significant but has already a secure copy in a different place.
 The backup package will read all directories entered into the file '/home/user/.no-backup'.
 Each directory should be written in a separate line.
-So, en example could look like this:
+So, an example could look like this:
 ::
+   cat /home/user/.no-backup

    /home/user/Dropbox
    /home/user/Videos